giesse/GabChat/AI-README.md

 *   Remember the testing command: `source .venv/bin/activate && PYTHONPATH=. python -m pytest -v tests/backend`.
 *   The `client_with_emulator_config` fixture in `tests/backend/test_main.py` is critical for ensuring Firebase Admin SDK in `main.py` uses the emulators during tests.
 *   The `google-generativeai` library has been added to `requirements.txt`.
+*   Frontend is being overhauled with React.
+This will involve running a React dev server (likely on a different port/domain in Firebase Studio) and the Flask server.
+CORS needs to be handled.